DavidBarts/sscalc/README.md

 ### Only Numeric Columns Can Be Referred To

-This is because an expression's column references are intended to be operated on arithmetically:
+This is because an expression’s column references are intended to be operated on arithmetically:

     $ sscalc "@sum(a2:a5)" < liability.txt